What does a Crisis Intervention Specialist do?

 Responsibilities:

-- Assess the needs of individuals in crisis and develop appropriate intervention plans.
+- Assess the immediate needs of individuals in crisis, determining the appropriate level of care required.

 Qualifications